- Training & Events

 Wasted motion/unnecessary processes in the maintenance operation usually revolve around preventive maintenance tasks that do not add value to the output.
 For example, a quarterly oil change on a machine that has not been operated in three years should be extended based on actual lubricant condition as determined by oil analysis.

 Job recurrence due to improper repair work or a design flaw or failure - forcing function is a huge source of waste.
-Using tools like root cause analysis (see “Getting to the Root of Poor Lubrication” on page 26.) can ensure that the proper action is taken to eliminate the source of the defect.
+Using tools like root cause analysis can ensure that the proper action is taken to eliminate the source of the defect.
 Proper machinery lubrication training and detailed lubrication procedures can assist in eliminating defects.

 The primary goal of any company should be to maximize the outputs that bring money in the door and minimize expenses that carry money out the door.
 Metrics that are department-specific without regard to the overall business goal will suboptimize the entire system.
 Organizations perform to the standards by which they are measured.
 It is possible that finance, production and maintenance may all meet or exceed their measurement criteria while suboptimizing the rest of the company.
 One hundred percent completion of planned tasks using excessive overtime or contract labor, that were unnecessary in the first place, provide a good example.

 Accurate, relevant and comprehensive records are instrumental to maintaining a waste-free environment.
 An effective computerized maintenance management system (CMMS), laboratory information management systems (LIMS) and/or lubrication route software system is essential.
 These systems should be able to seamlessly work together and share information.
 Many companies are starting to use Web-based software applications designed to interact with a number of computer and software formats.
 This software should be easy to learn and easy to use with some basic level of training.
 To have real value, software must be able to produce reports that are meaningful to operations.